 By focusing on children younger than age six, BHP is hoping to break the cycle of poverty.
-With the collaboration of a community partner, families who are vulnerable and have a child under the age of six are referred to BHP to receive housing and services at the sites where the Bringing School Home program is offered.
+In collaboration with numerous community partners that work with families with young children, families who are vulnerable and have a child under the age of six are referred to BHP to receive housing and services at the sites where the Bringing School Home program is offered.
 This activity was approved and implemented in 2016.
-BHP does not anticipate any changes to the activity or its metrics in 2021.